jose-elias-alvarez/buftabline.nvim/README.md

 Enables filetype icons via [nvim-web-devicons](https://github.com/kyazdani42/nvim-web-devicons).
-Even if you've installed nvim-web-devicons, you must explicitly enable icons (in case you don't want them in your tabline).
+Even if you've installed nvim-web-devicons, you must explicitly enable icons by setting this option to `true` (in case you don't want them in your tabline).

 ![devicons](./screenshots/devicons.png)